 How many homes did you sell in <period> that incorporated this upgrade?

-Had the <program> not existed or had the builder not identified that other builders were moving to higher energy efficient homes, how many homes that you sold in <area> during <period> would have incorporated this upgrade?
+Of these homes, how many would have incorporated this upgrade, had the <program> not existed?

 Evaluators should ensure that nonparticipant builders receive sufficient time to collect specific data and not rely on “guesses” to respond.
 Responses should also clarify whether sales counts are specific to the utility service territory in question.